coala/documentation/Users/coala_as_Git_Hook.rst

         Documentation on how to configure coala using the coafile specification.

+    Module :doc:`coala configuration in TOML <toml_config>`
+        Documentation on how to configure coala using TOML specification.

 .. note::

     If you allow coala to auto apply patches, it's recommended to add